WalletConnect/walletconnect-specs/docs/specs/servers/blockchain/blockchain-server-api.md

 * `userAddress` - Caller address.
 * `from` - Source CAIP-10 asset address.
 * `to` - Destination CAIP-10 asset address.
-* `amount` - Amount of tokens to be converted related to the decimals of the token.
+* `amount` - (Optional) Amount of tokens to be converted related to the decimals of the token.
+If not specified an infinite amount of tokens will be allowed to spend.

 #### Success response body: